benchmarking-suite/benchsuite-docs/src/benchmarks.rst

 WebFrameworks
 =============
-This is an open source tool [6]_ used to compare many web application frameworks executing fundamental tasks such as JSON serialization, database access, and server-side template composition.
+This is an open source tool [7]_ used to compare many web application frameworks executing fundamental tasks such as JSON serialization, database access, and server-side template composition.
 The tool has been developed and it is used to run the tests that generate the results available at: https://www.techempower.com/benchmarks/.

-Currently, in the Benchmarking Suite the framework supported are: **Django**, **Spring** and **CakePHP**.
+Currently, in the Benchmarking Suite the framework supported are: **Django**, **Spring**, **CakePHP**, **Flask**, **FastHttp** and **NodeJS**.

 For each framework the following tests are executed: